molo76/molo76.github.io/_posts/2017-05-01-run-jekyll-locally.md

 ---
 Rather than editing this site directly on github through the web front end, I have been using command-line git to clone the repository to my laptop, edit files, then commit and push back to github.
 It works well but every small edit requires a push into the repository to see the results, good or bad.
 It becomes a bit time consuming, but does up your github commit stats!

-So I wanted to run Jekyll locally on my Fedora 25 install, so I can make changes to the website and check they work first, before pushing to the 'master' repository on github.
+I wanted to run Jekyll locally on my Fedora 25 install, so I can make changes to the website and check they work first, before pushing to the 'master' repository on github.
 To do this requires installing Jekyll and some dependencies:
 ```
 $ sudo dnf install ruby-devel
 $ sudo dnf install redhat-rpm-config